The Role of BMI in Disease Risk

 A personal note

-I also think the timing is interesting.
-With GLP-1 drugs reshaping what is possible for weight management, understanding why BMI reduction helps — not just that it helps — feels more relevant than ever.
-Genetics gave us a cleaner handle on that question than diet studies ever could.
+GLP-1 drugs are reshaping weight management, and understanding why BMI reduction helps matters more now than when we started this work.
+Genetics gave us a cleaner handle on that question than diet studies could.